The Hermite-Taylor Correction Function Method for Embedded Boundary and Maxwell's Interface Problems: Correction Function Method

 \subsubsection{Definition of the Correction Function Functional}

 Let us first focus on the embedded boundary case.
 For simplicity, we consider that all the CF nodes belong to the primal mesh.
 The described procedure below can be easily adapted to define the functional for a dual CF node.

-As in the one dimensional case, for each primal CF node, we define the functional \eqref{eq:functional_boundary} to seek the polynomials $\mathbold{H}_{h,i}^n$ and $\mathbold{E}_{h,i}^n$ approximating the electromagnetic fields in the local patch.
+For each local patch, we define the functional \eqref{eq:functional_boundary} to seek the polynomials $\mathbold{H}_{h,q}^n$ and $\mathbold{E}_{h,q}^n$ approximating the electromagnetic fields in the local patch.
 The governing equations functional becomes

-Here $c=1/\sqrt{\epsilon \mu}$ is the wave speed and the characteristic length of the local patch is $\ell_i = \beta\,h$.
-The second part of the functional $J_i^n$ that weakly enforces the boundary condition \eqref{eq:boundary_condition} becomes
+Here $\ell_q = \beta\,h$ is the characteristic length of the local patch.
+The second part of the functional $J_q^n$ that weakly enforces the boundary condition \eqref{eq:boundary_condition} becomes